syncfusion/ej2-javascript-docs/src/maps/maps/es5-getting-started.md

 {% endtab %}

+> Note: Refer the data values for [`world_map`](https://www.syncfusion.com/downloads/support/directtrac/321036/ze/world_map1633413751.zip) here.

 ## Apply Color Mapping

 The Color Mapping feature supports customization of shape colors based on the underlying value of shape received from bounded data.
-Specify the field name from which the values have to be compared for the shapes in [`colorValuePath`] property in [`shapeSettings`].
+Specify the field name from which the values have to be compared for the shapes in [`colorValuePath`](../api/maps/shapeSettingsModel/#colorvaluepath) property in [`shapeSettings`](../api/maps/shapeSettingsModel/).

 {% tab template="maps/default-map", es5Template="color-map" %}